 There is a long-standing public policy against allowing a decedent to "disinherit" his or her spouse.
 Accordingly, Indiana law allows the surviving spouse of a decedent to elect to "take against" the Will of the decedent.
 Such an election in essence assures that the surviving spouse will receive a statutorily set minimum amount of your probate property (and in some circumstances, certain non-probate property), even if your Will does not leave any property to your surviving spouse.
-The election is available to your surviving spouse whether such spouse is your first, second, third, etc., spouse of the decedent, as long as such survivor was the spouse of the decedent at the time of the decedent's death.
-There are certain planning steps that can be taken to reduce the extent of assets that may be subject to the spousal election to take against a Will.
+The election is available to your surviving spouse whether such spouse is your first, second, third, etc., as long as such survivor was your spouse at the time of your death.
+There are certain planning steps that can be taken to reduce the amount of assets that may be subject to the spousal election to take against a Will.